petetuckett/Surfmelt_mapping_tool/README.md

 dataset was created by mapping over one quarter of Antarctica at a time, to avoid memory limits within GEE.
 See below a description of the steps taken to map surface meltwater over any given pre-defined area of Antarctica.
 Meltwater is mapped over a user-specified time period and temporal resolution.

 1) Generate a shapefile polygon to define the area you intend to map over.
 If the area is larger than 100 x 100 km2, split the polygon into multiple tiles.
-See Figure 1 in
-Tuckett et al. (2021) for an example.
+See Amery.shp as an example for mapping over the Amery region of Antarctica (Tuckett et al., 2021).
 Ensure that each tile has a unique Tile_ID number.
-2) Import this shapefile polygon into GEE as an asset.
+2) Import this shapefile into GEE as an asset.
 3) Generate an ice mask for your given study area (and selected time period) by running the GEE script: 'Create_ice_mask'.
 Ensure that the assetpath is set to match the location of the shapefile asset imported in step 2.
 This script will create an ice mask and save it as a new asset within GEE.
 4) Run the lake mapping script: 'Automated_surface_meltwater_mapping'.
 Ensure that 'icemaskPath' is set to match the location of the ice mask within assets.
 Specify the date range